Joe Johnson (Australian footballer)

-Joseph Andrew Johnson (19 January 1883 – 23 April 1934) was an Australian rules footballer who played for the Fitzroy Football Club in the Victorian Football League (VFL) and is recognised as the first-ever Indigenous Australian to play in the VFL.
+Joseph Andrew Johnson (19 January 1883 – 23 April 1934) was an Australian rules footballer who played for the Fitzroy Football Club in the Victorian Football League (VFL).
+He is recognised as the first ever Indigenous Australian to play in the VFL.

-Family
+Early life

-The son of Melbourne-born Andrew Johnson (1840-1891), and Eliza Catherine Louisa Johnson (1843-1909), née Gordon, Joseph Andrew Johnson was born near Newcastle, New South Wales on 19 January 1883.
+Joseph Andrew Johnson was born near Newcastle, New South Wales on 19 January 1883, the son of Melbourne-born Andrew Johnson (1840–1891) and Eliza Catherine Louisa Johnson (1843–1909) (née Gordon).

-He married Nora Campion Naismith (1890-1954) in North Carlton on 3 August 1912.